Developing an annual business plan

 Step 3: conduct a “SWOT” analysis

-Use the template below to start creating your business plan.
+Use the template below to start creating your business plan!

 Business plan template